AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/beast/goat-xmm.md

 aliases: ["Goat"]
 ---
 # [Goat](3-Mechanics\CLI\bestiary\beast/goat-xmm.md)
 *Source: Monster Manual (2024) p.
 362, Player's Handbook (2024) p.
-351*
+351. Available in the <span title='Systems Reference Document (5.2)'>SRD</span>*

 ## Animals

 Use these stat blocks to represent the creatures they're named for or other similar creatures.
-For example, the [Panther](3-Mechanics/CLI/bestiary/beast/panther-xmm.md) stat block can also represent a mountain lion, while the [Giant Goat](3-Mechanics/CLI/bestiary/beast/giant-goat-xmm.md) stat block might represent a buffalo.
+For example, the [Panther](/3-Mechanics/CLI/bestiary/beast/panther-xmm.md) stat block can also represent a mountain lion, while the [Giant Goat](/3-Mechanics/CLI/bestiary/beast/giant-goat-xmm.md) stat block might represent a buffalo.
 Any of these stat blocks might also serve as fantastical animals with distinctive names and cosmetic details unique to your D&D adventures.

 ```statblock
 "name": "Goat (XMM)"